 It seems to be constantly nominated for awards like this and I wanted to know why.
 What I did find was a charming city with well-maintained and colourful historic buildings, long stretches of beach and palm trees outside Louis Vuitton.
-This is how I spent a day in Charleston SC.
+This is how I spent one day in Charleston.

 Free Tours by Foot